cuneytyavas/CunoPhoto/README.md

 - ### About CunoPhoto
 - Users can create a new account by signing up or log in to an existing one.
-- Unregistered users can explore and filter uploaded photos with ease, as well as access the profile pages of uploaders, where they can view select details and curated photo collections.
+- Unregistered users can explore and filter uploaded photos with ease, as well as access the profile pages of uploaders, where they can view selected details and curated photo collections.
 Registered users gain elevated privileges, including the ability to personalize their profiles and contribute their own content.
 Admin users, however, hold ultimate authority—empowered to manage users, oversee content, and maintain complete control over the platform’s ecosystem.